momchilovv/Off-Road.World/README.md

 <!-- Features -->
 ## Features

+### 🗣️ Languages
+Off-Road World offers bilingual support, allowing you to select either Bulgarian or American English by simply clicking on the respective flag located in the page footer.

 ### 📰 News
 Stay up-to-date with the latest off-road news.
 Our News page uses a powerful API to fetch off-road-related articles.
 Never miss a beat when it comes to off-road adventures.